interstar/Neh-Thalggu/about.md

 ### Example: The "Speak" DSL
 The "speak" DSL demonstrates this pattern:
 - Input: `"Name says Message"`
-- Header: Provides the `Speaker` interface
+- Header: Provides the `ISpeaker` interface
-- Output: Generates Haxe classes that implement `Speaker`
+- Output: Generates Haxe classes that implement `ISpeaker`

 ## Using the MCP Server